johanley/special-relativity-core/README.md

 **Formulas: textbooks and computer programs have opposing biases.**
 Textbooks are biased towards the derivation of formulas for each phenomenon.
-Computer programs are biased in the opposite direction, towards using a few formulas as possible.
+Computer programs are biased in the opposite direction, towards using as few formulas as possible.

 **Computation is a teaching tool.**
 It can be argued that computation provides an effective way of increasing one's understanding of physics, that could be used